-One of the most exclusive cultural treasures of the city is the Dubai Pearl Museum, a silent oasis that is a lovely narration of the Emirati heritage of pearl diving.
-It is a museum in the Etisalat Tower in Deira, which provides an in-depth insight into the origins of the maritime traditions and ethnic development of Dubai.
+One of the most exclusive cultural treasures in the city is the Dubai Pearl Museum, a serene space that beautifully narrates the Emirati heritage of pearl diving.
+It is a museum in the Etisalat Tower in Deira that provides in-depth insight into the origins of Dubai's maritime traditions and ethnic development.

-The Dubai Pearl Museum has become one of the rare and interesting places that can be visited by a traveller who wants to see something historical and educational, other than the modern skyscrapers and luxury malls in the city.
+The Dubai Pearl Museum is one of the rare and fascinating places for travellers who wish to explore Dubai’s historical and educational side beyond its modern skyscrapers and luxury malls.
 It emphasises the influence of pearl diving on the life, trade, and traditions of the Emirati: the equipment and methods involved in diving, as well as jewels that have the most beautiful colours of nature.

-Dubai Pearl Museum was crafted in memory of the deceased, Sultan Al Owais, who was a poet and a pearl trader, and offered his own collection to the society.
+Dubai Museum houses the private pearl collection of Sultan bin Ali Al Owais, who donated his collection.
+It was not “crafted in memory” but established to preserve his collection.
 The Etisalat museum, owned by Etisalat, one of the major telecommunication firms in the UAE, is managed on the 15th floor of the Etisalat tower.

 Read more: Dubai Travel guide